Trey Hunner

 The necessary tools

 So I replaced virtualenvwrapper with direnv, uv, and Starship.
-Though direnv was is doing most of the important work here.
+Though direnv is doing most of the important work here.
 The use of uv and Starship were just bonuses.

 I am also hoping to eventually replace my pipx use with uv and once uv supports adding python3.x commands to my PATH, I may replace my use of pyenv with uv as well.